Short Description

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
-An interim indicator is presented here that shows (a) the deforestation risk, (b) the global ‘scarcity-weighted blue water use’ from UK consumption of imported commodities, and (c) a biodiversity metric based on the predicted species loss from UK consumption.
-The figures are calculated using the Input-Output Trade Analysis (IOTA) framework and the results were reported for the first time in 2022 as an official statistic in development.
-Information on how the data have been obtained and how the statistics have been calculated is available in UK Biodiversity Indicator A4 – Global biodiversity impacts of UK economic activity and sustainable consumption.
-An interactive dashboard called The Global Environmental Impacts of Consumption (GEIC) Indicator, created by Joint Nature Conservation Committee (JNCC) allows for a more detailed navigation of the data supporting the K1 indicator, including additional metrics, following the impacts of other nations.
-This year there have been updates to the underlying sources, including the incorporation of additional spatial datasets, an extension to the time series and expansion of the scope for the deforestation metric to cover all deforestation rather than only tropical deforestation.
-The inclusion of these sources has been incorporated and recalculated for the entire time series of each component and consequently the updated data may differ from previous versions.
+An indicator is presented here that shows (a) the deforestation risk, (b) the global ‘scarcity-weighted blue water use’ from UK consumption of imported commodities, and (c) a biodiversity metric based on the predicted extinctions from UK consumption.
+This year the K1c metric has been replaced, switching from the regional species loss metric to the predicted number of extinctions.
+This new metric will directly attribute changes in the UK’s consumption to the extinction risk faced by species globally, providing a better understanding of the impact of UK consumption on global biodiversity.
+The figures are calculated using the Input-Output Trade Analysis (IOTA) framework and the results were reported for the first time in 2021 as an official statistic in development.
+In 2024 these results were newly designated as an official statistic within the UK Biodiversity Indicators.
+Information on how the data have been obtained and how the statistics have been calculated is available in UK Biodiversity Indicator – Global biodiversity impacts of UK economic activity and sustainable consumption.
+An interactive dashboard called The Global Environmental Impacts of Consumption (GEIC) Indicator, created by Joint Nature Conservation Committee (JNCC) and the Stockholm Environment Institute at the University of York (SEI York) allows for a more detailed navigation of the data supporting the K1 indicator, including additional metrics, following the impacts of other nations.
 Further details of the updates to the methodology and data source can be found in the Technical documentation for UK Biodiversity Indicator A4.
-The data are being published as an official statistic in development, both here and within the source publication, to gather feedback and facilitate user involvement in the development of this indicator.

 Notes on indicator